botirk38/StartupPlanner/startup_planner_backend/README.md

 ## Environment Variables

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Create a `.env` file in the root directory of the Django project and add the following environment variables:

 ```env
 DJANGO_SECRET_KEY=your-secret-key